VeniQs02/VeniQs02/README.md

-Hi, I’m Jakub
+# Hi, I’m Jakub

+### 📄 my portfolio is available [here](https://veniqs02.github.io/)

+### 🛠️ my latest work is pinned in my dashboard

  💼 Working as a Mobile Developer since 2024

- 👀 Aside from coding I’m interested in video editing, video games, graphic design, cybersec and beer
+ 💡 Aside from coding I’m interested in music, video games, graphic design, cybersec and beer

- 🌱 When i have some spare time I’m learning Angular and Spring Boot concepts

-Reach me on discord!
-My tag is VeniQs#5060

-> My portfolio is pinned in my dashboard as the first project.
->
-> Its aviable via github pages link, for that [head over here](https://veniqs02.github.io/)
+ 🧭 When I have some spare time, I love to keep up with latest tech news